Julien Van Mellaerts

-Current engagements include Mahler Des Knaben Wunderhorn with Julius Drake for the Juan March Foundation, Madrid, Schuanard La bohème for New Zealand Opera, The Referee Mozart vs Machine for Mahogany Opera Group, the title role in Stanford’s The Travelling Companion for New Sussex Opera, Harlequin Ariadne auf Naxos for Longborough Festival Opera, the title role in Eugene Onegin for Cambridge Philharmonic Society, Mr Fezziwig in the premiere of Will Todd’s A Christmas Carol for Opera Holland Park, Fauré Requiem with the English Festival Orchestra, Vaughan Williams Hodie with The London Chorus at Cadogan Hall, recitals for Leeds Lieder and the Lied Festival Vicoria de los Ángeles (LIFE Victoria) and a return to the London Song Festival.
-With the Royal Ballet, he will appear in Elizabeth at the Barbican Hall.
+Current engagements include Mahler Das Knaben Wunderhorn with Julius Drake for the Juan March Foundation, Madrid, Schaunard La bohème for New Zealand Opera, The Referee Mozart vs Machine for Mahogany Opera Group, the title role in Stanford’s The Travelling Companion for New Sussex Opera, Harlequin Ariadne auf Naxos for Longborough Festival Opera, the title role in Eugene Onegin for Cambridge Philharmonic Society, Mr Fezziwig in the premiere of Will Todd’s A Christmas Carol for Opera Holland Park, Fauré

 Please note that this biography is not to be used for programmes.
 Current information is available on request.

 Mr Gedge: Albert Herring / Royal College of Music Internatinal Opera School

 “Julien Van Mellaerts as Mr Gedge (the vicar) was the most natural, pursuing the headmistress Miss Wordsworth with glutinous sincerity and some lovely singing.”